PhoebusEtBacchus/daily-pennsylvanian-headline-scraper/README.md

 4. Run the python script `script.py` to scrape data
 5. Commit any updated data files to the Git repository

+## Changes made by J. G. Murphy

+Whereas previously the scraper would find once per day the headline of the main newspaper, the altered version now scrapes the headliine of the media page (altered css class scraper and url of DP link).

 ## Scheduling

 The workflow schedule is configured with [cron syntax](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) to run: